jamestjsp/SLICOT_C/docs/CONTRIBUTING_FOR_AI.md

 1. **Analyze Documentation:** Review the function's HTML documentation (e.g., doc/AB05OD.html) and the corresponding Fortran example files (examples*.dat, examples*.res, examples/T*.f).
 Understand parameters, dimensions, constraints, and **workspace formulas**.
 2. **Prepare Test Data CSV:**
    * Locate the .dat file in examples/.
-   * Create a corresponding CSV file in data/ (e.g., data/function_name.csv).
+   * Create a corresponding CSV file in tests/data/ (e.g., tests/data/function_name.csv).
+Use lowercase for the filename.
    * The **first row MUST be a header**.
 Choose clear, unique names (e.g., "U1", "Y1", "A11", "A12"). **These names are critical** for test data loading.
    * Copy the numerical data from the .dat file into subsequent rows of the CSV.
 3. **Extract Key Information:** Note parameters, types, dimensions, LD rules, and **exact workspace formulas**.